 Identify circuits supplied by a medical IT system

-Trace every final circuit in a group 2 location to determine whether it is supplied from a medical IT system or from a TN/TT system.
-Medical IT circuits have specific prohibitions (no RCDs, no AFDDs, L1/L2 marking required) that override general rules.
+Trace every final circuit in a group 2 location to establish whether it is supplied from a medical IT system or from a TN/TT system.
+Medical IT circuits carry their own rules: no RCD for additional protection (710.415.1), no AFDD (710.421.1.7.101), brown insulation with L1/L2 marking, double-pole breakers, and no overload protection in the transformer secondary.

 3